Capitán FAP Víctor Montes Arias International Airport

 Cap.
 FAP Víctor Montes Arias International Airport (Aeropuerto Capitán FAP Víctor Montes Arias, IATA: TYL, ICAO: SPYL) is an airport serving Talara, Peru.
 It is run by AdP S.A.
 (Aeropuertos del Perú S.A.).
-It is an important airport in the Piura Region.
-It is used both as a relief airport for Cap.
+An important airport in the Piura Region, it is used both as a relief airport for Cap.
 FAP Guillermo Concha Iberico International Airport and for faster access to the famous Los Órganos, Máncora and Punta Sal beaches.

 History

 During World War II, the airport was used by the United States Army Air Forces Sixth Air Force defending the South American coastline against Axis powers submarines.
 The first American forces arrived on March 8, 1942 and construction of barracks and other facilities began during August.
 The station complement was the 336th Service Group which provided the necessary support resources for the personnel assigned.

 American flying units assigned to the airport were: